saltmktg/meetingtomorrow.com/wp-content/plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.5.3 (June 7, 2016) =
+* **Bug Fix**.
+AJAX error because of invalid formatted value has now been fixed.
+* **Bug Fix**.
+WooCommerce product testing broke short description's format.
+This has now been fixed too.

+= 4.5.2 (May 20, 2016) =
+* **Improvement**. `nabforce` now overwrites both the alternative version the user is supposed to see and the user's participation in the experiment.
+* **Bug fix**.
+Renamed AJAX parameter from `filename` to `classfi` so that security plugins (such as Wordfence) do not block Nelio's requests.

+= 4.5.1 (April 29, 2016) =
+* **Bug fix**.
+Invalid `continue` statement changed to `return`.
+* **Bug fix**.
+Some query args were not properly encoded, resulting in an invalid query string.
+This has been fixed.

+= 4.5.0 (April 8, 2016) =
+* **Security Fix**.
+This new version fixes a couple of security issues we detected.
+In particular, we improved input sanitization and we limited file access to those within the plugin's path.
+* **Bug Fix**.
+In the Results page of a post/page experiment, there are two options for previewing an alternative: clicking on a button or on a preview image.
+The former works, the latter doesn't.
+This has been fixed.
+* Minor improvements.

+= 4.4.4 (March 17, 2016) =
+* **Bug Fix**.
+On custom post type experiments, alternative creation didn't work as expected: when creating an alternative based on an existing custom post, its type wasn't the one you selected in the first step of the experiment creation.
+This has now been fixed.

+= 4.4.3 (March 16, 2016) =
+* **Bug Fix**.
+When looking at the results of an experiment with several goals, you can now scroll the goal list and select any goal.
+The previous version wasn't scrollable.
+More over, their results are properly loaded from the cloud.
+* **Bug Fix**.
+Experiments may now be auto-stopped (Professional and Enterprise users only).
+* **Speed Improvement**.
+Faster selection of alternative widgets.
+We reduced the workload of your WordPress server when rendering sidebar widgets.

+= 4.4.1 (March 3, 2016) =
+* **Bug Fix**.
+Alternative content is now properly saved and can be edited multiple times.
+* **Bug Fix**.
+Heatmap icons on the upper-left corner of your screen now show whether there's information or not for that resolution.
+* **Bug Fix**.
+When _Clean and Deactivat_ing the plugin, experiments are properly removed from your database.

+= 4.4.0 (March 2, 2016) =
+* **Improved Performance**.
+We've reimplemented how the plugin syncs your experiments information with our cloud servers so that things can go much, much faster.
+* **Improved UI**.
+We've modified a few components in the UI, so that their behavior and meaning is clearer.
+For example, quota graphic uses colors that indicate whether you have enough quota or not.

+= 4.3.4 (February 15, 2016) =
+* **Bug Fix.** CSS fix to show additional goal actions (Rename/Delete).

 = 4.3.3 (February 8, 2016) =
 * **Improvement**.
 When loading content using AJAX, the function is now more